 To use this method, start by plugging in the fridge in the digital controller and then plug the controller into a power source.
 Next, connect the probe and set the digital controller to the required temperature (68 to 72 degrees Fahrenheit for ales and 45 to 55 degrees Fahrenheit for lagers).

-It is crucial to ensure that the probe is taking the temperature of the liquid in the fermenter and not the ambient temperature.
+Make sure the probe is taking the temperature of the liquid in the fermenter and not the ambient temperature.
 You can dip the probe into the fermenter or tape it to the outside of the vessel using paper towels.
 The drawback of using this setup is that it can lead to higher energy consumption and expensive repairs.

 Heating the Fermenter